Tile Waste Factor by Laying Pattern

 Waste by Laying Pattern

 The laying pattern you choose is the single biggest factor in how many tiles you waste.
-Here are the industry-standard waste percentages, sourced from BS 5385 (the British Standard for wall and floor tiling) and professional tiler practice.
+Here are the industry-standard waste percentages (the overage you add on top of a bare tile count), drawn from professional tiler practice.
+BS 5385, the British Standard for wall and floor tiling, governs design and installation workmanship — it does not publish purchasing-waste percentages, so treat these as trade planning figures.

-These percentages are starting points for a standard rectangular room, sourced from BS 5385 and reviewed by our trade-qualified reviewer.
+All four figures are standard UK tiler practice — consistent with the workmanship approach of BS 5385, but set by the trade rather than printed in the standard.
+Basketweave has no widely quoted figure of its own, so its allowance is a trade-practice estimate — plan for the herringbone band, around 18%, because every unit meeting a wall needs cutting.
+All five are starting points for a standard rectangular room, cross-checked by our editorial reviewers.
 Add 2–3% for each major complication: L-shapes, chimney breasts, alcoves, or pipe runs.
 A herringbone layout in an L-shaped bathroom with a bath to tile around could realistically waste 22–24% of your tiles.

 Tile size and waste have a counterintuitive relationship.
 Larger tiles need fewer cuts per square metre — a floor of 600×600mm tiles has far fewer perimeter cuts than the same floor in 100×100mm mosaic.
 But each large tile that gets wasted represents more area lost.
 A single wasted 600×600mm tile is 0.36 m² gone.
 A single wasted 100×100mm mosaic piece is just 0.01 m².